bxljoy/google-cloud-function/README.md

-# Google Cloud Functions for Google Cloud Vision Api
+# Google Cloud Functions for Google Cloud Vision, Cloud Translate and TTS Api

 This is a ProxyApiCall for secure my Google ApiKey for Google Cloud Vision Api